 Glycerin (also called glycerine) is normally sourced as the byproduct of other chemical processes, such as biodesiel production and soap making, which involve processing triglycerides from animal or plant sources.
 It can also be can be synthetically produced from petroleum sources.

 The International Cosmetic Ingredient Dictionary considers glycerin to be a synthetic ingredient regardless of the source.
-This may be because it goes through multiple processed for extraction and refining.
-However, in some cases it might meed the definition of “natural derived” (from ISO 16128 – Natural and Organic Cosmetic Ingredients and Products).
+This may be because it goes through multiple processes for extraction and refining.
+However, in some cases it might meet the definition of “natural derived” (from ISO 16128 – Natural and Organic Cosmetic Ingredients and Products).